rsyncOSX/RsyncUIBuilt/content/post/RsyncUIBuilt.md

 categories = ["Overview"]
 lastmod = "2024-02-28"
 +++
-RsyncUI is a pure *SwiftUI*  and Swift based macOS application utilizing the command line tool `rsync` for synchronizing files.
+RsyncUI is a pure *SwiftUI*  and *Swift* based macOS application utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the real synchronizing task, not RsyncUI.
 RsyncUI is a GUI only on top of rsync.
-The development of RsyncUI has been an evolving process.
-The open source community has been and still is a great resource for ideas and how to solve issues.
-The SwiftData version of RsyncUI is developed, but not released as a dmg file.
+A  SwiftData version of RsyncUI is also developed, but not released as a dmg file.

 | App      | Storage  | Lines of code | Swift files | Version 1.0 |
 | ----------- | ----------- |   ----------- | -------- | -------- |